Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Related Work

 \subsection{Marker Displacement Methods}

 Li et al. \cite{li_marker_2023} posit that it is the contact layer deformations that capture the crucial information within tactile images.
-By analyzing these deformations, various contact features can be extracted, with \acp{mdm} being the most common approach \cite{li_marker_2023}.
-In \acp{mdm}, markers are placed on or within the elastomer and appear as features in the sensor's imagery (Fig. \ref{fig:summary}).
+By analyzing these deformations, various contact features can be extracted, with \acp{mdm} \cite{li_marker_2023}. \Acp{mdm} rely on markers within the elastomer which appear as features in the sensor's image (Fig. \ref{fig:summary}).
 For the GelSight sensor~\cite{yuan_gelsight_2017, gelSightMinionline}, markers were first introduced in \cite{yuan_measurement_2015} to study normal and shear forces, along with slip dynamics.
 They identified a linear relationship between loads and marker motion, but this applied only in non-slip conditions.
 Beyond marker motion, optical sensors can capture detailed height maps and contact geometry through careful illumination and photometric stereo \cite{johnson2009retrographic}.
 These height maps can be used to estimate contact forces with a third-degree polynomial~\cite{zhu_visual_2022}.
 In this paper, we use a gel with markers, but their movement is not explicitly tracked.
 Instead, they serve as implicit features within the sensor image, which is analyzed by a neural network to predict force distributions.